mumoj/InterIntel-Response/Section-B/README.md

 ### 1.1.
 Enviroment Setup.
 First create the project folder and then a python virtual enviroment.
 Proceed to to activate the enviroment.
-And then install the lastest version of Django.
+And then install the latest version of Django.
 ```bash
 mkdir Section-B && cd Section-B
 python3.6 -m venv/env